zearp/OptiHack/docs/OptiGuide/installation.md

 Once the ```createinstallmedia``` script is done you can exit the terminal by typing ```exit```.
 We're now ready to copy the EFI to the installer.

-To do so, simply start EFI Agent and use the menu to mount the EFI partition on the usb installer.
+To do so, start EFI Agent and use its menu (click the icon in the top bar) to mount the EFI partition on the usb installer.
 A new disk called EFI will appear on the desktop.
-If not check your ```Finder``` settings and check if hard disks and external disks are enabled to show on the desktop.
-By default macOS will hide hard disks.
+If not check your ```Finder``` settings and verify that hard disks and external disks are enabled to show on the desktop.
+By default macOS will hide internal disks.

 Unzip the EFI you downloaded from the repo, drag the EFI folder thats inside the zip file to the EFI icon.
 This will copy the EFI folder to the installer.
 Keyboard warriors can highlight the downloaded EFI folder and press control + c and then open the EFI folder on the installer and press control + v.

 With the EFI folder copied to the installers EFI partition we are now ready for the next step; setting up the config file.

 ## Making choices
-The easy part is now done and it's time for a slightly less easy part.

 Before we can start editing we have to make some choices, don't worry you can always change these and adjust them to your needs.

 The first choice is software.
 This will determine the SMBIOS you will need to use.
 We have 3 choices here, they influence Apple updates and other things we won't get into now.